Chuqiaoo/Chuqiaoo.github.io/_pages/bursaries_and_felloships_BSRP.md

 Please see the list of awards available for 2023 below:

 **MJ Dunn Fellowship**
+Please submit applications for the BSPR/BMSS Supermeeting 2024 by midnight on the 1st July 2024.
 MJ Dunn Fellowship Award is awarded to a post-doctoral scientist who is within 6 years of completing their PhD.
 The award may be put towards registration, accommodation and travel expenses for the BSPR-EUPA 2023 conference.
 To apply, please send a brief CV together with a statement saying why you wish to attend the meeting, including an abstract of the work that you plan to present to Dr Karin Barnouin (karin.barnouin@msd.com), Dr Sarah Hart (S.R.Hart@liverpool.ac.uk) and Dr Harry Whitwell (h.whitwell@imperial.ac.uk) no later than the abstract submission deadline.
 Applicants must be paid-up members of the BSPR.
 By accepting the award, the Society will expect to receive a report on the meeting for inclusion in the Society’s Newsletter and webpages.

 **Student and Support Staff Conference Bursaries**